-Fresh tomato salsa, or salsa fresca, consists of finely chopped tomatoes spiked with chile peppers, and is the most basic relish of Mexican and Southwestern cuisines.
+Fresh tomato salsa, or salsa fresca, consists of finely chopped tomatoes spiked with chili peppers, and is the most basic relish of Mexican and Southwestern cuisines.
+Here’s an easy, basic fresh tomato salsa recipe.

 Store-bought salsas are generally quite good, not to mention convenient, but there’s nothing like the fresh, homemade kind, especially at the height of summer tomato season.